 Medications For Dementia Can Help Significantly

 Receiving a dementia diagnosis or being close to someone living with dementia can be a challenging, life-altering experience, particularly because it is generally progressive.
-However, medications and non-drug strategies can help manage dementia symptoms.
+However, medications and non-drug strategies may help some individuals manage dementia symptoms.
 Getting the proper treatments and working together with your doctor or other health care professional may enable you to manage physical and cognitive symptoms as effectively as possible.
+Therapy may also be a helpful option when coping with the mental health impacts of this condition, whether as someone diagnosed or a caregiver.

 Learning to live with dementia can be challenging